Beauty through Brokenness

 I begin each piece with an imperfect base of cracked gypsum (plaster) onto which I apply watercolor.
 The paint seeps into the valleys and cracks of the plaster accentuating both the harshness of the texture and the beauty of the color.
 Allowing my materials to crack, absorb and move is what makes my work unique and communicates my message.

 On top of the painted plaster, I apply and burn in encaustic, which is a mix of beeswax and rezin.
 Like water on rocks, it is the great amplifier, restoring and energizing the watercolor.
 Encaustic also gives my work a shine and is a wonderful base for more materials like shellac and gold leaf to embed and move.
 There is a sort of surface alchemy that takes place in which I am able to control the resulting randomness.
 I simply decide what to keep and what to discard in order to create what I want.

-There is beauty in both the joyful and sorrowful, in both the summer and winter, in both the forests and deserts.
+There is beauty in both the joyful and sorrowful.
 I want my work to communicate that.